hardikvasa/webb/docs/Documentation.md

 # Webb Documentation
 This is a official documentation of the **webb** library in Python

-## 1. Download and Install
+## **Step 1.** Download/Install the Library

 `pip install webb`

 **or**

-Download the complete zip file from github, unzip it and then type the following command
+Download the complete zip file from github, unzip it and then inside the directory type the following command from your command prompt or terminal

-`python install setup.py` (for windows users using command prompt)
+`python install setup.py`

 **or**